okami101/vuetify-admin/packages/docs/guide/crud/list.md

 ### Field templating

-In case of all above field options doasn't suit your needs, you can percectly use advanced slot templating for each field.
+In case of all above field options doesn't suit your needs, you can percectly use advanced slot templating for each field.
 You can even use all VA fields inside it.
 Very useful when you need to nest this field component within parent component as shown next :

 ```vue {15-28}
 <template>